rfshelley/Documentation/tools-and-ide/account-mgmt.rst

 *My Locations* will show all Locations registered to your account.
 Choosing a particular Location will allow you to see more in depth information on that Location, including the groups created under that Location.
-You can also see all events, notifications, and SmartApps under a particular Location.
+You can also see all Events, notifications, and SmartApps under a particular Location.

 ----